 For sun seekers heading to the south coast, Hotel Playa Bonita is a lovely modern hotel which doesn’t break the bank.
 Its location In Playa Del Ingles and only a short walk from the beach and shops it is well placed to be your base for making the most of the hugely popular resort.
 Sol Barbican Hotel is another fine place to stay in Playa Del Ingles.
 It is a family-friendly hotel with a remarkably welcoming atmosphere to couple with spacious rooms in apartments and bungalows, two pleasant outdoor pools and a crowd-pleasing entertainment programme.

 If it’s a quiet and relaxing break you are looking for and you want to avoid the big, livelier resorts consider Hotel Rural Las Calas, a traditional countryside hotel in the hamlet of La Lechuza is the perfect place to relax.
 Its tranquillity is a world away from the common image of a party island and the idyllic surroundings are perfect for enjoying the natural beauty of the island.

 Visitors are spoilt for choice when finding restaurants.
 One of the highlights is Casa Montesdeoca in Las Palmas.
-A charming 16th century house surrounded by delightful plant life provides a romantic setting and serves excellent food.
-If you’re in the south, Restaurante Marco Polo in Maspalomas serves great Mediterranean food or for those who like a bit of spice Ristarante Bali provides a great dining experience with modern and classic Indonesian food.
+A charming 16th-century house surrounded by delightful plant life provides a romantic setting and serves excellent food.
+If you’re in the south, Restaurante Marco Polo in Maspalomas serves great Mediterranean food or for those who like a bit of spice Ristorante Bali provides a great dining experience with modern and classic Indonesian food.